mawojapow/freesnowboarding/urara/more-art/+page.svelte.md

 love. is real

-how it was. priceless
+how it is. priceless

-how it is. guud
+we. guud

 bring the f*cking 70s back!